-Dragon Quest – The Traveling Draman is the fourth installment in my series of fantasy novelettes.
-This FREE serialized story won’t be found anywhere else, and you get to see it first!
-(In case you missed it, here’s part 1 and part 2)
+DRAGON RESCUE – The Captive Draman is the conclusion of a two-part story which began with Dragon Quest and is the final installment in my series of fantasy novelettes.
+This FREE serialized novella won’t be found anywhere else, and you get to see it first – but only for a limited time!

 First Edition Copyright © 2019

 This is a work of fiction.
 Names, characters, places and incidents are either the product of the author’s imagination or are used fictitiously.
 Any resemblance to actual persons, living or dead, is entirely coincidental.